llaske/sugarizer/docs/tutorial/VanillaJS/step5.md

 ## Set strings value depending on the language

 To get the localized version of a string, the l10n framework provide a simple `get` method.
-You pass to the method the id of the string (the left side of the plus sign in the INI file) and, if need, the string parameter.
+You pass to the method the id of the string (the left side of the colon in the JSON file) and, if need, the string parameter.
 So for the welcome message, here is the line to write:
 ```js
 document.getElementById("user").innerHTML = "<h1>"+l10n.get("Hello", {name:currentenv.user.name})+"</h1>";
 ```